barbagroup/essential_skills_RRC/docs/nix/navigation.md

 /home/gil/
 ```

 We're in the "home directory" for our user.
-To understand the "home directory",
-let's take a brief moment to look at how the file system is organized.

-**Inverted tree diagram a la software carpentry**

 ## `ls`